 (2) For the purposes of subsection (1)(d), the activities that should be regulated in respect of the aquatic resource may include the taking of other aquatic resources incidentally in the course of commercial fishing for the aquatic resource.

+[Section 16 amended: No. 14 of 2021 s.
+6.]

 17. Draft ARMS

 (1) As soon as is practicable after an aquatic resource is declared to be a managed aquatic resource the CEO must —